Annmixiu/MTANet/README.md

 Refer to the file: [mtanet.py](model/mtanet.py)

-The model code has been uploaded and the rest of code will be released soon ...
+The model code has been uploaded and the rest of the code will be made public after the article is accepted ...

 ## Result